 - Students participating in Affiliated Programs can take courses that count toward their major, minor or the goals of the Gettysburg curriculum, and earn credit and grades for the work that they do.
 Thus, global credits become a permanent part of a student's Gettysburg record.
 All grades are reported (A-F) on the Gettysburg transcript.

 - Students continue to be billed Gettysburg's Tuition and the Global Study Fee for Affiliated Programs which is comparable to the comprehensive cost of a semester at Gettysburg so that families can continue with their regular payment schedule.
-The Gettysburg comprehensive fee is equivalent to tuition, room and a USA meal plan.
-Gettysburg College then pays for tuition, room, full board, and provides a flight credit to students who are studying international (students may only receive one flight credit during their Gettysburg education).
+The Gettysburg comprehensive fee is equivalent to tuition, room, the USA meal plan, and Global Medical Insurance.
+Gettysburg College then pays for tuition, room, full board, insurance, and may provide a flight credit to students who are studying international (students may only receive one flight credit during their Gettysburg education).

 - Gettysburg students continue to receive their financial aid - except for work study - for their global study program.
 This means that federal aid, state aid, and even Gettysburg institutional grants, loans, and scholarship apply, just as if you were on campus.